-Florida is the nation’s winter vegetable garden, but you can find farm fresh fruits and vegetables throughout the year.
-And so go the state’s harvest festivals.
+Florida is the nation’s winter vegetable garden, but you can find farm-fresh fruits and vegetables throughout the year.

 Agriculture is very much the authentic and natural Florida.
 Oranges, tomatoes, beans, blueberries.
 Even wine grapes!
 You name it and you’ll find somebody who grows it and somebody who celebrates the harvest.

 FloridaRambler.com does not represent or sponsor any of the events listed here.
 The listing was compiled for the convenience of our readers.
 Readers — and vendors — should follow the links provided for more information.

 May 11, 2019.
 Ruskin Tomato and Heritage Festival.
 Celebration of the tomato season and the agricultural history of this southeast Tampa Bay community.
 American foods, arts and crafts, dance teams, cook- off contests, activities for children, tomato festival queen pageant and jazz, country, rock, and latin artists.
 Proceeds help develop and improve the community.
 E.G. Simmons Park, 2401 19th Ave NW, Ruskin.

 May 11, 2019: Windsor Zucchini Festival, Windsor.
 Billing itself as the Zucchini Capitol of the World, the folks in this Alachua County community celebrate the zucchini with a zucchini contest, zucchini carving, a Duke of Zuk & Zuqueenie Pageant and even zucchini ice cream.
 The event features live music, kid’s activities, a raffle, arts and crafts and plant sale.
 Benefits the Windsor Volunteer Fire Department.
 9 a.m. to 4 p.m.
 Free.
 Windsor Volunteer Fire Department, 1401 SE CR 234 Gainesville.